Ground Fault Circuit Interrupter (GFCI) Wiring Diagrams

 Wiring a GFCI Outlet and a Light Switch

 This diagram illustrates wiring a GFCI receptacle and light switch in the same outlet box, a common arrangement in a bathroom with limited space.
-The hot source is spliced to the LINE terminal on the receptacle and to the bottom terminal on the light switch.
+The hot source is spliced to the LINE terminal on the receptacle and to the input on the light switch.
 The neutral and ground wires are spliced together and run to each device in the circuit.
-This wiring provides single-locating gfci protection.
+This wiring provides single-location gfci protection.
 The light and switch are not protected by the gfci receptacle.

 Wiring GFCI Receptacles with a Protected Outlet